 Social Distancing Guidelines for the Workplace During the COVID-19 Outbreak

-The Rockefeller University is implementing these social distancing guidelines effective immediately in an effort to minimize the spread of COVID-19 in our community:
+The Rockefeller University implemented social distancing guidelines in early March 2020 to minimize the spread of COVID-19 in our community during campus operations.
+During Phase II:

-- Avoid meeting people face-to-face.
-Employees are encouraged to use the telephone, online conferencing, e-mail or instant messaging to conduct business as much as possible, even when participants are in the same building.
+- In-person, face-to-face meetings are not allowed.
+Employees should use the telephone, online conferencing, e-mail, or instant messaging to conduct business, even when participants are in the same building, department, or lab.

-- If a face-to-face meeting is unavoidable, the meeting time should be for a minimum period of time, in a large meeting room and participants should sit at least 6 feet from each other, if possible.
+- If in-person interaction is unavoidable, the interaction should be for a minimum period of time, in a large area room and individuals should maintain at least six feet of separation from each other.
+Employees must wear a face covering that covers nose and mouth.

 - Avoid person-to-person contact such as shaking hands.

-- Encourage community members and non-members to request information and materials or place orders via phone and e-mail to minimize person-to-person contact.
-When items or materials must be collected in person, have them ready for fast pick-up or delivery.
-Note that delivery personnel bringing items to the 66th St. Gate will not be allowed to enter campus.
+- Community members should place orders for food and personal items via phone and e-mail to minimize person-to-person contact.
+When food or personal items are delivered to campus via courier/delivery personnel to the 66th Street Gate, they must be collected in person.
+Note that delivery personnel bringing items to the 66th Street Gate will not be allowed to enter campus.
 Plan to pick up these items at the 66th St. Gate.
+University business-related materials and services MUST be requisitioned through the IAS iProcurement System for delivery to University Receiving and/or Mailroom.

-- Housing Accommodations: Essential Personnel, as identified under The Rockefeller University Disaster Plan, are expected to report to work.
+- Personnel on campus: Essential Personnel, as identified under The Rockefeller University Disaster Plan, are expected to report to work.
 Essential Personnel have already been designated as such; however, if you are unsure of your status as Essential Personnel, speak to your supervisor.

-- Employees absent from work during University enforced social distancing will be compensated as determined by the University.
+- Employees absent from work during University enforced social distancing will be compensated as determined by University policy.

 Employees are encouraged to the extent possible to:

-- Avoid using public transportation during rush-hour crowding (walk, cycle, or drive a car whenever possible).
+- Avoid using public transportation if possible.
 Alternatively, if possible, adjust your schedule to commute early or late to avoid rush-hour crowding on public transportation.

-- Avoid recreational or other leisure classes, meetings, or activities where you might come into contact with contagious people.
+- Avoid recreational or other leisure classes, meetings, or activities where you might come into contact with large groups of people.

 - Use only your knuckle to touch light switches, elevator buttons, etc.